 Clintonville has its own secrets.
 La Carnita serves Oaxacan tamales in a cozy spot.
 Thistle & Vine pairs craft cocktails with fresh food.

-These Columbus food districts are all about community.
+These food districts are all about community.
 You can find everything from Vietnamese bahn mi to wine bars.

-Columbus is a city of flavors.
+It is a city of flavors.
 From German Village to Short North, each neighborhood has its own story.
 It’s a city waiting to be explored.

 The Melting Pot Effect: Immigrant Influences on Columbus Cuisine